vwalker04/phonebook/README.md

 # 1st go at Ruby
-# A phonebook app with CRUD operations
+# A phonebook app demonstrating CRUD operations